 Fortunately, using command logging, when you restart the failed cluster, any unacknowledged transactions will be replayed from the failed cluster's disk-based DR cache, allowing the clusters to recover and resume DR where they left off.
+However, if the failed cluster does not recover, you will need to decide how to proceed.
+You can choose to restart DR from scratch or, if you are using passive DR, you can promote the replica to replace the master.

-To ensure effective recovery, the use of synchronous command logging is recommended.
-Synchronous command logging guarantees that all transactions are recorded in the command log and no transactions are lost.
+To ensure effective recovery, the use of synchronous command logging is recommended for DR. Synchronous command logging guarantees that all transactions are recorded in the command log and no transactions are lost.
 If you use asynchronous command logging, there is a possibility that a binary log is applied but not captured by the command log before the cluster crashes.
 Then when the database recovers, the clusters will not agree on the last acknowledged DR transaction, and DR will not be able to resume.
-At this point, you will need to decide which cluster to use as the authoritative source, then reinitialize and restart DR from scratch for the other cluster.